A Woman's Place in the TV Kitchen

 Our narrative of any era’s defining female chef has mirrored our cultural shifts: from globalist Child, ambitious post-women’s rights empire builder Stewart, to Drummond, whose popularity stems in part out of a seeming rejection of our media’s progressive values.

-Putting all those ingredients together in 2022’s ultra-bifurcated era, and, to this scribe, it sounds like one potentially messy kitchen.
+Putting all those ingredients together in 2022’s ultra-bifurcated era, to this scribe, it sounds like one potentially messy kitchen.